ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 ### HTML, CSS, Javascript
 <img class="image right medium" alt="HtmlCssJs logo" src="/img/2020-03-31-Young-Professional-2020-Light/html-css-js.png">

-Since the Young Professional programme teaches a wide array of technologies we had saw quite a few front end technologies.
+Since the Young Professional programme teaches a wide array of technologies we have seen quite a few front end technologies.
-Starting off with the basics of almost every front end technology, HTML5, CSS and Javascript.
+Starting off with the basics of almost every front end technology, HTML5, CSS and JavaScript.
 In the first part of this session we took a dive into the basics of HTML and CSS, and after this we learned about the more recent features of HTML5 and CSS3.
 The remainder of the session was mainly about JavaScript.